jstepinski/Insight-Data-Engineering-Challenge/README.md

 The general algorithm for updating the graph is the following:

-	parse an input line into the actor A, target T, and timestamp if the timestamp is too old, continue to the next line find the cell of A (cellA) in the table find the cell of T (cellT) in the table
+	parse an input line into the actor A, target T, and timestamp if the timestamp is too old, continue to the next line, but first record the median find the cell of A (cellA) in the table find the cell of T (cellT) in the table